GrosSacASac/DOM99/CONTRIBUTING.md

 ### Pull Request or Make any Changes

+To edit the core of dom99

+edit file js/dom99.js

+`npm run` to list all commands.

+`http-server` or `python -m http.server 8080` to serve static files. (use a second command prompt to be able to rebuild while serving)

  * Discuss with in the chat, and/or open issue first to discuss
  * Fork, create branch, make changes, Pull request (recommended)
  * OR clone + make changes + send changed files via message